Siege of Ramsej: Before the siege

-Shivaji's general Moropant Pingle had captured Ramsej in the year 1671-72.
-Since then, it had been a part of the Maratha Empire.
+Shivaji's general Peshwa Moropant Pingle had captured Ramsej in the year 1671–72.
+Since then, it had been a part of the Maratha Kingdom.
 Ramsej was a fort lying in open lands without excessive forest cover.
-Aurangzeb thought that it would be a good idea to capture an easy fort like Ramsej right at the beginning so as to increase the morale of his troops.
+So, Aurangzeb decided that it would be a good idea to capture an easy fort like Ramsej right at the beginning to increase the morale of his troops.

-Battles

 Ramsej Fort saw the war against the Mughal Empire for six and a half years.
-The first killedar (fort commander) was Suryaji Jadhav, but after five and a half years he was transferred and a new killedar was appointed as per the rotation of posts policy of the Maratha Empire.
-In April 1682, Aurangzeb sent Sahabuddin Khan who attacked the fort.
+The first killedar (fort commander) was Suryaji Jedhe, but after six and a half years, he was transferred and a new killedar was appointed as per the rotation of posts policy of the Maratha Kingdom.
+In April of 1682, Aurangzeb sent Shahabuddin Khan who attacked the fort with an army of 40,000.

+First Attack on Ramsej

 Shahbuddin Khan had vowed to capture the fort with his 40,000 army and strong artillery within a few hours.
 The Marathas did not succumb to this onslaught.
 The 600 Maratha soldiers on the fort kept his forces at bay for many months by fierce array of slingshots, lit haystack and huge stones even though they did not have cannons on the fort.
 Once the Mughal artillery managed to break the fort walls in the evening and they assumed that the fort will be captured easily.
 But all 600 Marathas on the fort worked for a full night and rebuilt the entire broken section of the wall, much to the despair and awe of the Mughals.
+Such fierce resistance made the Mughal soldiers believed that the Marathas on the fort knew black magic.
+The inability of the Mughal Sardar to capture the fort started frustrating Aurangzeb.
+He raised a wooden platform to storm the fort.
+Shivaji and his son Sambhaji had a policy of keeping enough ammunition even on the forts having no cannons or guns.
+Ramshej was no exception and even though it did not have cannons it had sufficient ammunition.
+The fort commander had an idea and utilised amply available animal skin and wood on the fort to make wooden cannons.
+Coupled with the ammunition already present on the fort, these wooden cannons started inflicting heavy losses on the Mughal Army.